Zain143A/Zain143A/README.md

-- 👋 Hi, I’m @Zain143A
+- 👋 Hi, I’m Zain Ali Haider
-- 👀 I’m interested in web development
+- 👀 I’m interested a full stack dev
-- 🌱 I’m currently learning Angular
+- 🌱 I’m currently learning how to make money
-- 💞️ I’m looking to collaborate on anything productive and  intersting
+- 💞️ I’m looking to collaborate on anything productive, spicy, intersting with a better learning curve and always open for new intersting projects.
-- 📫 How to reach me xainali596@gmail.com
+- 📫 How to reach me xainali596@gmail.com, +923416101221
+- Techonlogies which i have worked with:
+- React js/ ts
+- Angular
+- Asp.Net
+- Express
+- Sails
+- MongoDB
+- MYSQL
+- Beabloo
+- 3js
+- more way to go on :)

 <!---
 Zain143A/Zain143A is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.